bfetler/cms_medicare/README.md

 #### Medicare Payment By State

-Absolute cost per service of each provider type is shown above in the figure "Median Log10 Pay Per Person".
+Absolute cost per person of each provider type is shown above in the figure "Median Log10 Pay Per Person".

-To show relative cost, maps of median cost per service by state were created for provider types.
-Three common provider types are shown in the figures below:
+To show relative cost, maps of median cost per person by state were created for provider types.
+Three common provider types are summarized below:
++ Physical Therapist (expensive, $509 USD)
-+ General Surgery (expensive)
++ General Surgery (intermediate, $338 USD)
-+ Internal Medicine (intermediate cost)
++ Internal Medicine (inexpensive, $207 USD)

-+ Physical Therapist (inexpensive)
+The absolute cost per person may seem counterintuitive, but is due to the number of sessions for treatment.
+For example, General Surgery takes on average 2.4 sessions, while Physical Therapy takes 25 sessions.

-A median color of red was used for each map, with more expensive states trending purple and less expensive states trending yellow.
+Below, a median color of red was used for each map, showing relative cost by state.
+More expensive states trend purple, while less expensive states trend yellow.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_state_person_plots/map_cost_per_person_general_surgery.png" alt="median cost per person by state for general surgery" />